Why are the Amazon fires sparking a crisis for Brazil - and the world?

 WHAT DO WORLD LEADERS SAY?

-French President Emmanuel Macron has called the fires an international emergency and "ecocide," and criticized Brazil's government for not doing more to protect the rainforest.
+French President Emmanuel Macron has called the fires an international emergency and "ecocide," and criticised Brazil's government for not doing more to protect the rainforest.

 Macron's office said in a statement that it would oppose eventual approval of the free trade deal between the European Union and the South American trade bloc Mercosur, because Bolsonaro lied about environmental concerns at June's G20 summit when it was first agreed to.